-Would you move bank money to fight Dakota pipeline?
+Sarandon: Protest Dakota pipeline at the bank

 Less than 24 hours after Sarandon launched the petition on Wednesday night, it had nearly 29,000 supporters.

 Will they put their money their mouth is and #BankExit?
-Time will tell.
+It's not clear.
 So far, there are no photos or videos on Twitter of people in the act.